Torch (G.I. Joe)

 Torch is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is affiliated with Cobra as one of the Dreadnoks and debuted in 1984.
 He is often seen working closely with Buzzer and Ripper.

 Profile

 His real name is Tom Winken.
 Torch was born in Botany Bay, New South Wales, Australia.

-Torch was remanded to Borstal at age fourteen, but escaped and went to sea in the Merchant Marine, where he learned the use of the cutting torch.
-He later rode with the Melbourne Maulers motorcycle club.
-Torch is an illiterate, unrepentant thug with a penchant for violence matched only by the utter depth of his stupidity.
-He uses his oxy-acetyline torch for remodeling cars and the occasional safe-cracking.
-He is also known to scavenge the swamps for fun and profit.
+Torch was sent to live in Borstal reform school at age fourteen, but he escaped and joined the Merchant Marine, where he went to sea and learned how to use the cutting torch.
+He later joined the Melbourne Maulers motorcycle club.
+Torch is illiterate, unintelligent, and enjoys violence and mayhem especially when using his oxy-acetylene torch to alter stolen cars and for safe-cracking.
+He is also known to scavenge in swamps for enjoyment and to make money.

 Toys

-Torch was first released as an action figure in 1984.
+Torch was first released as an action figure in 1985 and was discontinued in 1987.
+It was brought back for the GI Joe 25th anniversary.